unicode-org/message-format-wg/exploration/text-vs-code.md

 This option is not chosen due to adding an excessive quoting burden on all messages.

-### Start in text, encapsulate code, re-encapsulate text within code

-As in the proposed design, simple patterns are unquoted.
-Patterns in messages with statements, however, are required to always be surrounded by `{{…}}` or some other delimiters.

-This effectively means that some syntax will "enable" code mode for a message, and that patterns in such a message need delimiters.

-This option is not chosen due to adding an excessive quoting burden on all multi-variant messages, as well as introducing an unnecessary additional conceptual layer to the syntax.

 ### Start in text, encapsulate code, trim minimally